 In the period from June to August 2019, Entain gave the AUSTRAC CEO 3 SMRs pursuant to s 41 of the Act in relation to, among other things, cash deposits made through the Sight Unseen Channel, specifically: On 26 June 2019, Entain gave the AUSTRAC CEO an SMR pursuant to s 41 of the Act in relation to 8 cash deposits totalling \$45,000.00 made by at bank branches from 6 June 2019 to 18 June 2019.
 The "grounds for suspicion" stated that prior to this, had never deposited via the Sight Unseen Channel.
 On 9 July 2019, Entain gave the AUSTRAC CEO an SMR pursuant to s 41 of the Act in relation to 4 separate cash deposits totalling \$9,950.00 which made at the same bank branch.
-The "grounds for suspicion" stated that generally deposited \$10,000.00 at a time and that Entain suspected he deposited just under that amount and in increments to avoid the reporting threshold.
+The "grounds for suspicion" stated that made at the same bank branch.
+The "grounds for suspicion" stated that made at the same bank branch.
+The "grounds for suspicion" stated that mount and in increments to avoid the reporting threshold.
 On 5 August 2019, Entain gave the AUSTRAC CEO an SMR pursuant to s 41 of the Act in relation to \$9,700.00 in cash deposited at an ATM by across 2 transactions made up of 50 \$100 notes and 47 \$100 notes.
 The "grounds for suspicion" further stated that: (i) deposited large sums of cash frequently; (ii) the amount he had in his possession on a regular basis seemed suspicious; (iii) Entain had been unable to confirm his employment; and (iv) may be attempting to avoid the reporting threshold for deposits of \$10,000 or more in physical currency.
-E20 In 2020, there was a material change in depositing and withdrawing patterns - specifically, there was a significant increase/escalation in the amount of money that deposited into and withdrew from Particulars: In 2020, from January to April and from August to November, there were significant increases/escalations in the amount of money deposited into and withdrew from his First Account (Ladbrokes).
+E E20 In 2020, there was a material change in depositing and withdrawing patterns - specifically, there was a significant increase/escalation in the amount of money that deposited into and withdrew from Particulars: In 2020, from January to April and from August to November, there were significant increases/escalations in the amount of money deposited into and withdrew from his First Account (Ladbrokes).